-All too often we get so caught up in the day to day grind of managing our staff and serving our customers that we don’t take time to sit back and take stock of how well our contact centres are really performing.
+All too often we get so caught up in the day to day grind of managing our staff and serving our customers that we don’t take time to sit back and take stock of how well our call centre services are really performing.
 Are we really as healthy as we’d like to be?
 Ask yourself:

 - Without adding more headcount, are you finding it harder and harder to achieve Grade of Service?